 Lastest Trash News!

 It is always hurts to read how people treat their own homes as trash cans.
-A recent study in Denmark has shown that nearly 40 percent of the Danish population litter on a consistant basis.
+A recent studies in Denmark have shown that nearly 40 percent of the Danish population litter on a consistant basis.
 Including throwing ice cream sticks, pizza boxes, plastic bags, cigarette butts and bottles in their national parks, beaches and on the street.

 Even though local kommunes have had to increase their budgets to fight this problem and clean it up, the Danes seem to be ignoring the problem and making more and more of an unsitely mess.

 These problems are so evident if you walk along the beach in the early evening when people are leaving to go home.
 The beaches are just littered with all sorts of rubbish.
 WHY?
 I do not know.
-It is so simple to just take your trash home with you and deposit it in a trash container or recycle it.
+It is so simple to just take your trash home with you and deposit it in a proper container.

 In these times of financial problems for everyone, including the government run agencies, it would seem illogical to create more problems and financial strains.
 It will all have to be paid for by the citizens.
 For a country that is touted to be so "GREEN", the truth is nothing short of shocking!
 And the sad part is, that if you ask someone to pick up their trash, they will either yell at you, hit you and insult you by throwing even more trash down!
-And I have seen it all happen many a time, since I am not one to stand by and watch others litter.
 Seldom do I get a positive reaction to politely asking people to pick up their trash.

 Please feel free to comment on this subject